Christmas Markets Along the Rhine- Cruise the Rhine in December

 Speyer… Jumping off Place for Heidelberg

 Speyer has a beautiful Christmas Market of its own.
-It is known for its Gluhwein, Feuerzangenbowle (a traditional German alcoholic drink where a rum-soaked sugar pyramid is set on fire and drips into mulled wine), Printen ( a type of gingerbread, but sweetened by sugar beet syrup… I love them—they are a grown-up gingerbread), Maronen (chestnuts), and a variety of other wonderful Christmas treats.
+It is known for its Glühwein, Feuerzangenbowle—a traditional German alcoholic drink where a rum-soaked sugar pyramid is set on fire and drips into mulled wine.
+Additionally, it offers Printen, a type of gingerbread sweetened with sugar beet syrup, Maronen (chestnuts), and a variety of other wonderful Christmas treats.

-For those who HAVE to see Heidelberg (and it really is lovely, I would recommend it) many cruise ships have special bus trips that leave Speyer and go to Heidelberg for the day.
-Heidelberg is on the Neckar, not the Rhine…
+For those who must see Heidelberg, which is truly lovely, many cruise ships offer special bus trips departing from Speyer that take you to Heidelberg for the day.
+Heidelberg is on the Neckar, not the Rhine.

 Wondering if You Should Take the Day Trip to Heidelberg?